DeepLeau/email_analysis/README.md

   <em>Screenshot: Email classification and chatbot assistant</em>
 </p>

 MailFilter is a web application that analyzes your Gmail emails to identify your important contacts and provides an interactive chatbot assistant to help you manage your email relationships and tasks.
-The assistant leverages the Hugging Face Inference API with the `mistralai/Mistral-Nemo-Instruct-2407` model to generate personalized responses.
+The assistant leverages the OpenAI API with the `GPT-4o` model to generate personalized responses.

 ## Features